Hockey, Women’s Junior Asia Cup: Mumtaz Khan forgets the pain and sadness to savour the joy of gold

 “When I started, mummy never agreed to me playing hockey, being outside the house... we were five sisters and a younger brother,” Mumtaz recalled.
 She knew that perhaps her mother too was meaning well.
 “Kahi na kahin meri ma bhi theek thi, but I absolutely didn’t listen to her.”

 Mumtaz just knew in her heart that she had to make a career out of hockey.
 “My dad used to run vegetable stalls, mother too,” she said.
 “We had a very small house.
 So many things... so when mother didn’t want me to pursue hockey, deep down I knew that I had to prove to them ki ‘Mummy, mein sahi thi, aap galat the’.
 I have done that, I even told my mummy one day ‘see how far I have come when you tried to stop me’.
 She replied, ‘daughter, sometimes the children are right and parents are wrong.
 I felt that I did the right thing for you but you did right too by believing in yourself.
-If you had stopped then, we wouldn’t dreaming these dreams’. (smiles) Now it’s all good.”
+If you had stopped then, we wouldn’t be dreaming these dreams’. (smiles) Now it’s all good.”

 ‘She has always had this junoon’: Meet Mumtaz Khan, India’s daring young goalscorer